 - 23.5.1 The School will treat all safeguarding information with an appropriate level of confidentiality, only involving others where appropriate.
-The School will always act in order to safeguard and promote the welfare of others. - 23.5.2 The School understands that information sharing is essential for effective safeguarding and promoting the welfare of children and young people.
+The School will always act in order to safeguard and promote the welfare of others.
+A proportionate and risk based approach will be taken in regards to information shared to temporary staff, volunteers and contractors. - 23.5.2 The School understands that information sharing is essential for effective safeguarding and promoting the welfare of children and young people.
 Fears about sharing information will not stand in the way of the need to promote the welfare, and protect the safety, of pupils, which is always the School's paramount concern.
-The School understands that the GDPR and Data Protection Act 2018 provide a framework to ensure that personal information is shared appropriately. - 23.5.3 The School will co-operate with children's social care, and where appropriate the police, to ensure that all relevant information is shared for the purposes of early help assessments, and assessments and child protection investigations under the Children Act 1989. - 23.5.4 Where allegations have been made against staff, the School will consult with the Designated Officer(s) and, where appropriate, the police and children's social care to agree the information that should be disclosed and to whom. - 23.5.5 While the School will share information with those involved where and when it is appropriate to do so, they may be unable to for reasons of data protection and confidentiality, for example because to do so may pose a risk of harm to others or because it has been prohibited by external agencies.
+The School understands that the GDPR and Data Protection Act 2018 provide a framework to ensure that personal information is shared appropriately. - 23.5.3 The School will co-operate with children's social care, and where appropriate the police, to ensure that all relevant information is shared for the purposes of early help assessments, and assessments and child protection investigations under the Children Act 1989. - 23.5.4 Where allegations have been made against staff, the School will consult with the LADO(s) and, where appropriate, the police and children's social care to agree the information that should be disclosed and to whom. - 23.5.5 While the School will share information with those involved where and when it is appropriate to do so, they may be unable to for reasons of data protection and confidentiality, for example because to do so may pose a risk of harm to others or because it has been prohibited by external agencies.